johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

   img_source_url="https://www.pexels.com/@brettjordan?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels"
 %}

 Even if you are confident in your skills believe in the quality of your idea, doing something on your own, following your own path without the backup of your team is scary!
-Overcoming that fear is still a significant obstacle for many of us.
+Overcoming that fear is still a significant obstacle for many of us requiring a leap of faith.

+Finding the time to put the effort in required can also be a challen There's al

 Will it be good enough? will it be well received? will my friends / peers / colleagues think I'm crazy?
 Am I crazy? but what if it's spectacular? what if it's the start of something exciting?
 Possibly even life changing!?

 Procrastination
 too busy
 leap of faith
+A desire to do it

 ### Okay, Thanks Covid!
 Let's Do this!